Leap0920/Accounting-and-finance/docs/INSTALLATION_GUIDE.md

 **Manual Fix:**
 1. Open phpMyAdmin (`http://localhost/phpmyadmin`)
-2. Select the `accounting_finance` database
+2. Select the `BankingDB` database
 3. Go to **SQL** tab
-4. Copy and paste the contents of `database/insert_admin.sql`
+4. Copy and paste the contents of `database/Sampled_data.sql`
 5. Click **Go** to execute
 6. Verify the admin user was created by running: `SELECT * FROM users WHERE username = 'admin';`